Angel Investors: What Is Angel Investing & How Does It Work?

 Frequently Asked Questions

+Ans.
 Angel Investors are in plenty in India, many people are active angel investors.
-According to sources, in 2018, Rajan Anandan was one of the most popular angel investors in India.
+According to sources, in 2018, Rajan Anandan was one of the most famous angel investors in India.
 He’s known to have funded many startups across India and Sri Lanka and is also the Managing Director of Sequoia Capital, a venture capitalist firm that works with numerous startups at different stages.
-He actively invests in the areas of big data, digital health care, e-commerce, digital media etc. Other investors, such as Ratan Tata, also fund startups in the early stages.
+He actively invests in the areas of big data, digital health care, e-commerce, digital media, etc. Other investors, such as Ratan Tata, also fund startups in the early stages.
 Given his experience in business, people look forward to having him as their angel investor.

 To read more related articles, click here.